bitnami/containers/containers/mediawiki/README.md

 If you remove every container and volume all your data will be lost, and the next time you run the image the application will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

-For persistence of the MediaWiki deployment, the above examples define docker volumes namely `mariadb_data` and `mediawiki_data`.
+For persistence of the MediaWiki deployment, the above examples define docker volumes namely `mariadb_data`, `php_data`, `apache_data` and `mediawiki_data`.
 The MediaWiki application state will persist as long as these volumes are not removed.

 To avoid inadvertent removal of these volumes you can [mount host directories as data volumes](https://docs.docker.com/engine/tutorials/dockervolumes/).
 Alternatively you can make use of volume plugins to host the volume data.